 Becoming Proficient at Beekeeping...

-RDBKA offers 'Experience Days', Novices' and Beginners' Courses, Weekend Courses and can assist members wishing to take BBKA qualifications in beekeeping.
+RDBKA offers 'Experience Days', Weekend Courses, Beginners' Courses, Novices' Courses and can assist members wishing to take BBKA qualifications in beekeeping.

-In association with the MOD Nature Reserve Management Team, RDBKA runs an annual 'Introduction to Beekeeping' weekend at Foxglove Covert Nature Reserve, Catterick Garrison.
+In association with the MOD Nature Reserve Management Team, RDBKA runs in May an annual 'Introduction to Beekeeping' Weekend at Foxglove Covert Nature Reserve, Catterick Garrison.
 This is a 2-day, 'hands-on' practical weekend open to anyone who might like to try their hands at beekeeping.
 The cost is £50 per adult or £80 per couple.
-This year this will be held on 27/28th May 17.
-THIS COURSE IS NOW FULL.

 Beekeeping is both an interesting and rewarding hobby, however, honeybees need to be managed and and kept heathy like any other livestock.
 There is much to learn.

 Is it for you... before you rush out and buy some?